Learn German from Kindergarten up to High School

 The German School Online offers an adult learner program, providing a flexible and comprehensive curriculum designed to empower adult learners with linguistic skills, and cultural insights, all within a supportive and engaging online learning environment.

-We are recognized by WASC and the University of California A-G List.
-This allows us to give our high school students credit for studying a world language.
-Our high school students have the chance to move up to the Honors class level, which helps them when they apply to college and get in.
+Our school’s recognition by WASC and the University of California A-G List enables our high school students to earn credit for studying a world language, of which we are proud.
+Additionally, students who excel in their language studies have the opportunity to advance to the honors class level, which may prove advantageous when they apply to college.